Alanoudj/Hotel/README.md

 ### Prerequisites

-Before using this project , you will need:
+Before using this project, you will need:

 ```
 The Ruby language (version 2.3.3)